-- Paper #1: Write a 3-page memo about a current public (governmental) problem that you are interested in; you will find an example of memo format in the Guy & Ely (2018) textbook. - Paper #2: Write an analysis of California fiscal conditions based on class readings. - Policy Brief Examples: Bring copies of three policy briefs you believe are particularly effective and be prepared to discuss what you believe makes them effective.
+- Paper #1: Write a 3-page memo about a current public (governmental) problem that you are interested in; you will find an example of memo format in the Guy & Ely (2018) textbook. - Paper #2: Write an analysis of COVID-19/pandemic response challenges based on class readings. - Policy Brief Examples: Bring copies of three policy briefs you believe are particularly effective and be prepared to discuss what you believe makes them effective.